 But the evidence does not stop with Probert and Boogaard.
 Rick Rypien and Wade Belak both died by suicide this past summer after lengthy battles with depression.
 Both players played a tough game and they no doubt suffered many concussions.

 While we have yet to hear the results of the tests performed on Lyndon’s brain at the Center for the Study of Traumatic Encephalopathy in Boston (now the VA-BU-CLF Brain Bank), it is obvious looking back at all the conversations we had and the symptoms he listed that he had battled with CTE for a long time.
-Update: Lyndon Kenny was not diagnosed with CTE at the Brain Bank.
+Update: Lyndon Kenny was diagnosed with stage 1 CTE at the Brain Bank.

 Sadly, there is no known way to reverse the effects of concussions.
 Even sadder is the fact that CTE can only be diagnosed after death.